This holiday, press!

-Israel Intercepts Ballistic Missile Fired from Yemen as Regional Tensions Soar
+Israel Intercepts Ballistic Missile Fired From Yemen as Regional Tensions Soar

-Israel Intercepts Ballistic Missile Fired from Yemen as Regional Tensions Soar
+Israel Intercepts Ballistic Missile Fired From Yemen as Regional Tensions Soar

 Israeli air defenses intercepted a ballistic missile fired from Yemen early Friday morning, the military said, triggering sirens across Tel Aviv and central Israel.
 The missile was intercepted outside Israeli borders by the Arrow air defense system due to concerns about falling shrapnel, which led to warning alerts.
 There were no direct impacts reported from the shrapnel, but a 17-year-old girl was moderately injured by a car pulling over amid the attack, and another 17 people were lightly hurt, primarily due to falls and anxiety.